 Bands of America Regional Championships are open for enrollment on a first come, first served basis up to the maximum enrollment established by BOA.
-Up to thirty-four (34) bands may be accepted into a Regional Championship.
+Up to thirty-two (32) bands may be accepted into a Regional Championship.
 There are no qualifying contests to attend.
 All high school Bands are eligible (See 1.01 and Section 16.01).

 Registration is complete once an application form has been submitted, a consent form signed by both the band director and school administrator, and the enrollment/registration fee has been paid (or a half-fee deposit with the balance to be paid by May 15).
 Bands that have not paid the full fee by May 15 will forfeit their performance draw.
 If fees are not paid by May 31, the application will be canceled without refund.
 For registrations submitted after March 31, the deposit option is not available, and the full fee must be submitted.
-As part of the enrollment/registration fee, each participating band will receive thirty-one (31) credentials for adults working with the band (6 name badges, 25 field passes).